astropy/astropy/docs/development/testguide.rst

-Just like the handling of warnings described above, tests that are designed to trigger certain errors should verify that an exception of the expected type is raised in the expeced place.
+Just like the handling of warnings described above, tests that are designed to trigger certain errors should verify that an exception of the expected type is raised in the expected place.
 This is efficiently done by running the tested code inside the :ref:`pytest.raises <pytest:assertraises>` context manager.
 Its optional ``match`` argument allows to check the